US hits 70% vaccination rate — a month late, amid a surge

-The U.S. on Monday finally reached President Joe Biden’s goal of getting at least one COVID-19 shot in the arms of 70% of American adults — a month late and amid a fierce surge by the delta variant that is swamping hospitals and leading to new mask rules and mandatory vaccinations around the country.
+The U.S. on Monday finally reached President Joe Biden’s goal of getting at least one COVID-19 shot into 70% of American adults — a month late and amid a fierce surge by the delta variant that is swamping hospitals and leading to new mask rules and mandatory vaccinations around the country.

-Louisiana ordered nearly everyone, vaccinated or not, to wear masks again in all indoor public settings, including schools and colleges, and other cities and states likewise moved to reinstate precautions to counter a crisis blamed on the fast-spreading variant and stubborn resistance to getting the vaccine.
+In a major retreat in the Deep South, Louisiana ordered nearly everyone, vaccinated or not, to wear masks again in all indoor public settings, including schools and colleges And other cities and states likewise moved to reinstate precautions to counter a crisis blamed on the fast-spreading variant and stubborn resistance to getting the vaccine.

-“As fast as we are opening up units, they’re being filled with COVID patients,” lamented Dr. Sergio Segarra, chief medical officer of Baptist Hospital Miami, where the Florida chain reported an increase of well over 140% in the past two weeks in the number of people now hospitalized with the virus.
 “As quickly as we can discharge them they’re coming in and they’re coming in very sick.
-We started seeing entire families come down.”
+We started seeing entire families come down,” lamented Dr. Sergio Segarra, chief medical officer of Baptist Hospital Miami.
+The Florida medical-center chain reported an increase of over 140% in the past two weeks in the number of people now hospitalized with the virus.

-Biden had set a goal of reaching the 70% threshold by the Fourth of July.
-But that target was set well before the highly contagious delta variant enabled the virus to come storming back and undermined the assumptions that were used to arrive at that figure.
+Biden had set a vaccination goal of 70% by the Fourth of July.
+That figure was the low end of initial government estimates for what would be necessary to achieve herd immunity in the U.S. But that has been rendered insufficient by the highly contagious delta variant, which has enabled the virus to come storming back.

-There was was no celebration at the White House on Monday, nor a setting of a new target, as the administration instead struggles to overcome public resistance.
+There was was no celebration at the White House on Monday, nor a setting of a new target, as the administration instead struggles to overcome skepticism and outright hostility to the vaccine, especially in the South and other rural and conservative areas.

-The 70% target marked the low-end of initial government estimates for what would be necessary to achieve herd immunity in the U.S. That has been rendered insufficient by the delta variant.

 The U.S. still has not hit the administration’s other goal of fully vaccinating 165 million American adults by July 4.
 It is about 8.5 million short.

 New cases per day in the U.S. have increased sixfold over the past month to an average of nearly 80,000, a level not seen since mid-February.
 And deaths per day have climbed over the past two weeks from an average of 259 to 360.

 Those are still well below the 3,400 deaths and a quarter-million cases per day seen during the worst of the outbreak, in January.

-Some places around the country are seeing newly confirmed infections and hospital caseloads reach their highest levels since the pandemic began a year and a half ago.
-Nearly all deaths and serious illnesses now are in unvaccinated people.
+But some places around the country are watching caseloads reach their highest levels since the pandemic began.
+And nearly all deaths and serious illnesses now are in unvaccinated people.

 The surge has led states and cities across the U.S. to beat a retreat, just weeks after it looked as if the country was going to see a close-to-normal summer.